JuliaEarth/ImageQuilting.jl/docs/src/index.md

 * `overlapx`,`overlapy`,`overlapz` is the percentage of overlap
 * `soft` is an instance of `SoftData` or an array of such instances
 * `hard` is an instance of `HardData`
-* `tol` is the tolerance in (0,1]
+* `tol` is the initial relaxation tolerance in (0,1]
 * `cut` is the cut algorithm (:dijkstra or :boykov)
 * `path` is the simulation path (:rasterup, :rasterdown, :dilation or :random)
-* `categorical` informs whether the image is categorical or continuous
+* `simplex` informs whether to apply or not the simplex transform to the image
 * `nreal` is the number of realizations
 * `threads` is the number of threads for the FFT (default to all CPU cores)
-* `gpu` tells whether to use the GPU or the CPU
+* `gpu` informs whether to use the GPU or the CPU
-* `debug` tells whether to export or not the boundary cuts and voxel reuse
+* `debug` informs whether to export or not the boundary cuts and voxel reuse
-* `showprogress` tells whether to show or not estimated time duration
+* `showprogress` informs whether to show or not estimated time duration

 The main output `reals` consists of a list of 3D realizations that can be indexed with `reals[1], reals[2], ..., reals[nreal]`.
 If `debug=true`, additional output is generated: